Table of contents

 - Pinpoint culture problems.
-A culture audit can help uncover dissatisfied employees, communication problems, and other, sometimes hidden, issues.
+A culture audit can help uncover dissatisfied employees, communication problems, and other issues that may not be so obvious.

 - Help build a stronger workplace culture.
 You can’t improve what you don’t measure.
-By taking the pulse of your company culture, a culture audit helps you target areas for improvement, and it may even provide ideas for initiatives to implement.
+By taking the pulse of your workplace culture, a culture audit helps you target areas for improvement.

 - Give your workers a voice.
 Employees may not always get a chance to speak up when they notice a culture problem.
-A culture audit opens space for workers to voice their views.
+A culture audit opens up the floor to workers to voice their views.

 - Help you retain talent.
 Studies have shown that 48% of employees who feel they are working at a business with a poor company culture will start seeking new employment.
 A culture audit can help you find out if your employers are unhappy, so you can make changes before they leave.

-Now that you know the benefits of a company culture audit, here are our tips to make the process a success.
+Now that you know the benefits of a company culture audit, here are some tips to make the process a success.

-Next, think about what kind of culture you need to build to fulfill your company’s mission and goals.
-What do you need to know from a culture audit to reach those goals?
+- Determine the goal.
+What will your culture audit assess?
+Are you noticing problems, or do you want to measure success of culture initiatives you’ve already implemented?
+Consider what kind of culture you want to build to fulfill your company’s mission and goals.
 For example, if you want to grow quickly as a business, a culture audit may determine whether rapid growth is negatively impacting your employees or whether they are inspired by this company goal.

 Conduct anonymous, voluntary surveys so your employees feel comfortable answering honestly.
-Surveys can help you evaluate how our workers are seeing workplace culture show up every day.
-This can help you see whether your workplace culture is developing the way you want it to.
+Surveys can help you evaluate how workers experience company culture on a daily basis.
+This can help determine if workplace culture is developing the way you want it to.